Last Updated on

 After all these swim breaks, I started thinking this day was actually pretty easy – but oh was I wrong.
 After our quick dip, we started a grueling climb up a steep mountainside, which lasted over an hour.
 By the time I made it to the mountaintop, I was panting like a dog and my calves were burning.
 Much to my surprise, our kitchen crew had already reached the mountain top and handed everyone a slice of watermelon as they arrived on the top, sweat running down their faces.

 It was only one kilometer, 0.6 miles, to the Lost City from Campo Paraiso, but we wouldn’t get there until the next morning.
-Some of us still had the energy for an afternoon swim, because luckily, the camp was next to the river again, but nobody had the energy for the 1,200 stairs we still had to conquer.
+Some of us still had the energy for an afternoon swim, because luckily, the camp was next to the river again, but nobody had the energy for the 1,200 stairs we still had to conquer before reaching the fabled city.
 By 8pm, we were all in bed, falling asleep to the sound of the jungle: birds, monkeys and other animals.

 I couldn’t wait to finally see the Lost City, but anxious about the stairs.
 And when I say stairs, I am not talking about a proper staircase – the stairs we were climbing were centuries old, wonky and uneven stone stairs, carved out of rock.